jsoma/playfair-projects/README.md

 * `DIARY.md`, a disorganized mess keeping track of your process
 * any images or code you used in the process of writing your story/building your visual

-## Using Markdown
+## Markdown

 Markdown is just a way of writing text that doesn't rely on Word or Google Docs or whatever.
 It's exceptionally easy for computers to read.

-### Format

 You can find detailed guides to Markdown *everywhere* on the ol' internet, such as [this one here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-### Editors
+A few markdown editors are below.

 * [Dillinger.io](http://dillinger.io/) is great, but doesn't do images since it's on the web.
 * [Mou](http://25.io/mou/) for OS X if you need automatic preview, [Atom](http://atom.io) if you don't